AndyXIP/MassPySpec/README.md

 ## Usage
-To get started with MassPySpec, import the package and load your MS data in JCAMP-DX format into the same folder as the program:
+To get started with MassPySpec, import the package and load your MS data in JCAMP-DX format into the data folder in the same directory as the program:

-import masspyspec as ms<br/>
+from masspyspec import main<br/>
-ms.main()
+main.main()

 You will then be prompted to enter your filename: